Can Good lead to Evil?

 Intention as the mental aspect of action

 Kant's theory is an example of a deontological moral theory.
 According to those theories, the rightness or wrongness of actions does not depend on their consequences.
-What matters most is to fulfill our duty.
-(10)
+What matters most is to "fulfil our duty".

 There seems to be a misunderstanding in Kantian views about the link between causes and consequences.
 Cause (which is here the mental aspect of having "goodwill") is not enough for initiating an action.
 For any event to take place, the motivation for action (or cause) must meet conducive factors from the surroundings to engage in activity and make the intention turn into a reality of an observable event.
 Therefore, to judge an event by the intention of initiating action misses the impact of that action on the environment.
 In other words, intention is a necessary cause but not a sufficient operator in creating an event.
 The external conditions (and hence: the effect of the intention on these external conditions) must be taken into consideration - when giving a judgement about a committed action.